If your pooch is approaching pension age, they need a little extra TLC.

 Is it worth insuring an older dog?

-It’s worth insuring your dog if you don’t think that you’ll be able to cover the cost of medical care.
-But bear in mind that pet injury, illness or health conditions can be expensive for dogs of any age.
+It’s worth insuring your dog if you don’t think that you’d be able to cover the cost of their medical care.
+It's worth bearing in mind that pet injury, illness or health conditions can be expensive for dogs of any age.

-The risk of illness or injury is more likely as they get older.
+The risk of illness or injury is more likely as dogs get older.
 Some common conditions include:

 - Gum disease